Let me start off by making one thing clear: 65% of your revenue comes from existing customers.

 Be it an iPhone, iPad, or just iPods, there is something about it.
 If you think it’s just popularity, I can’t say you are wrong but it’s more than that.
 The way Apple designs its products is very simplistic as we know, but at the same time has great details.
 The way speakers are placed on the device, the shape of a pod, even the weight of an Apple pencil have a long thought process.
 And they all work better together.
 People want to be a part of the Apple experience – maybe consciously, maybe not – for these simple little details.

 I say this every time and I’ll say it again.
 Apple’s customer service is something else.
 You know it is true because they won’t let any unauthorized third parties serve you, instead, they started offering customer service in Apple stores to make sure you receive just the right service.
-In all levels of customer service, What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… is considered.
+In all levels of customer service, customer experience is considered.
 Employees are given special training to read customer behavior, engage in personalized customer service, and put the customer needs first.

 Moreover, the scope of each Apple product’s warranty makes a difference.
 I had my devices replaced with a brand new product several times just because they needed repairing.
 Not many brands can do that.
 And that’s just another reason why customers stay loyal to Apple.